nicbehr/BAI_data_analysis/Exercise4ExtremeDetection.md

 </details>

 ### 3. Methods and Implementation
 Lets now look at three different methods to analyze extreme events in our sample dataset.
 We will talk about the reasoning and the R implementation of the methods.
 The first section is a general introduction to the code.
 We will then go through each method.
-In the beginning of each chapter you can click on the little arrow to unfold the code for the specific method.
-This way you can always quickly refer to the code.
+In the beginning of each chapter you can find the code for the specific method.
+This way you can always quickly refer to the context.

 In the code you have downloaded is a method called "Extreme_detection" which takes the arguments X, timecol, prob and method.
 ```R